certat/tuency-docs/docs/Managing_organisation/01_contacts.md

    vary by tenant.

     !!! note
-        If you are managing multiple organizations in the current node, you must select one.
+        If you are managing multiple organisations in the current node, you must select one.
-        Sharing contacts between organizations is not possible.
+        Sharing contacts between organisations is not possible.

 3. The form adjusts based on the roles selected.
 Each role determines required fields (marked in red) and optional fields.